-CONCUSSION PROTOCOL - MS and HS athletes

-NOTIFY the ATHLETIC TRAINER IMMEDIATELY when a concussion is suspected.
+CONCUSSION PROTOCOL - MS and HS athletes NOTIFY the ATHLETIC TRAINER IMMEDIATELY when a concussion is suspected.
 KEEP IN TOUCH.
-All MHSAA and non-MHSAA sports will follow the current MHSAA concussion protocol.

 "Any athlete who exhibits signs, symptoms, or behaviors consistent with a concussion (such as loss of consciousness, headache, dizziness, confusion, or balance problems) shall be immediately removed from the contest and shall not return to play until cleared by an appropriate health care professional."